Jokic overcomes foul trouble, Nuggets rally past Pacers

+INDIANAPOLIS (AP)Nikola Jokic spent the first three quarters watching his teammates do the dirty work.

+When he finally returned early in the fourth, the two-time NBA MVP cleaned up.

-INDIANAPOLIS (AP)Nikola Jokic scored 24 points in 21 minutes to help the Denver Nuggets overcome an 18-point deficit in the second half and rally past the Indiana Pacers 122-119 on Wednesday night.
+Limited by foul trouble, Jokic scored 24 points in 21 minutes and helped the Denver Nuggets overcome an 18-point deficit in the second half to rally past the Indiana Pacers 122-199 on Wednesday night.

-Jokic was in foul trouble most of the night and sat from the 11:02 mark of the third quarter until early in fourth with five fouls.
-But when the Nuggets needed him most, the two-time NBA MVP pulled them through.
+”We did enough on defense,” guard Jamal Murray said after scoring 18 points and playing a key role in the comeback. ”I think they got a lot of fast-break points in the first half.
+We limited that in the second half and just contested every shot and we were able to get going on offense, too.”

+They cut it to 95-89 after three quarters and Jokic took care of the rest when he returned.
+Aaron Gordon had 18 points and tied his career high with 17 rebounds.
 Denver has won four straight and six of seven.
-Aaron Gordon had 18 points and tied a career best with 17 rebounds.

-Indiana led most of the second half but struggled to stop Jokic and Denver’s 3-point shooters down the stretch.
-Myles Turner missed a 3 at the buzzer that would have forced overtime.
+Indiana had a chance to force overtime at the buzzer but Myles Turner’s 3 was off the mark.

-Bennedict Mathurin led the Pacers with 30 points, including 23 in the first half.
+Bennedict Mathurin led the Pacers with 30 points, 23 coming in the first half.
 Tyrese Haliburton had 21 points and 11 assists.

+”He’s doing things now that no center really has ever done,” coach Rick Carlisle said, referring to Jokic. ”He gets his joy from passing the ball and he’s certainly an elite scorer.”

-The Pacers took an 18-point lead midway through the third quarter, but Denver methodically cut into the deficit.
-And when Jokic made back-to-back short jumpers midway through the fourth, the Nuggets finally had a 108-105 lead.
+His teammates got Denver within 103-98 when Jokic re-entered and after Michael Porter Jr.’s 3-pointer made it a one-point game, Jokic hit back-to-back short jumpers to finally give the Nuggets a 108-105 lead.

-Indiana tied the score at 117 on a long 2-pointer from Haliburton, but Jokic broke the tie with a 20-footer on the ensuing possession.
+Indiana tied the score at 117 on Haliburton’s long 2-pointer with 55.2 seconds to go, but Jokic broke the tie with a 20-footer on the ensuing possession to help put it away.

 TIP-INS

-Nuggets: Michael Porter made three 3s to extend his career-best streak to nine games with three or more from beyond the arc.
-He had 17 points. … Jamal Murray finished with 18 points. … Kentavious Caldwell-Pope added 15 points on a night when Denver had 20 turnovers.
+Nuggets: Porter made three 3s to extend his career-best streak to nine games with three or more from beyond the arc.
+He had 17 points. … Kentavious Caldwell-Pope added 15 points on a night when Denver had 20 turnovers.

-Pacers: Scored a season-high 43 points in the second quarter, falling just short of the best scoring half of the season (75). … Mathurin made eight of his first 10 shots and was 6 of 9 on 3s. … Indiana rookie Andrew Nembhard started his second straight game and had eight points and five assists.
+Pacers: Scored a season-high 43 points in the second quarter, falling just short of the best scoring half of the season (75). … Mathurin made eight of his first 10 shots and wound up 6 of 9 on 3s. … Turner had 14 points and 11 rebounds, and Isaiah Jackson added 17 points and 10 rebounds. … Indiana rookie Andrew Nembhard started his second straight game and had eight points and five assists.

 UP NEXT